ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

   * Message Properties ({{datatransfer}}) that can be specified as defaults on a Preconnection or a Connection, and can also be specified during data transfer to affect specific Messages.

 * Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between local and remote systems.
 It holds state pertaining to the underlying transport protocol instances and any ongoing data transfers.
-This represents, for example, an active connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.
+This represents, for example, an active Connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.
 It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.
 Connections can be created from a Preconnection or by a Listener.

 * Listener: A Listener object accepts incoming transport protocol connections from remote systems and generates corresponding Connection objects.
-It is created from a Preconnection object that specifies the type of incoming connections it will accept.
+It is created from a Preconnection object that specifies the type of incoming Connections it will accept.

 ### Pre-Establishment {#preestablishment}